 Possession of firearms, weapons, or explosives on campus is not permitted.
 Students who are found in possession of any type of firearm, weapon, or explosive are subject to immediate dismissal from the institution.
-This includes, but is not limited to, BB guns, paint ball guns, air-soft pellet guns, bows and arrows, ammunition, sling blades of more than four inches (excluding cutlery manufactured for cooking purposes for apartment residents), toy guns, and any other weapon of any kind or imitation thereof that could be used to cause fear or injury to another person.
+This includes, but is not limited to, BB guns, paint ball guns, air-soft pellet guns, bows and arrows, ammunition, sling blades of more than four inches, toy guns, and any other weapon of any kind or imitation thereof that could be used to cause fear or injury to another person.